hepplerj/machinesvalley/introduction.md

 As essays, articles, reports, and white papers are produced with research data and visualizations from this project, they will appear below.

+- "Green Dreams, Toxic Legacies: Toward a Digital Political Ecology of Silicon Valley," *International Journal of Humanities and Arts Computing*, accepted for publication.

 ### News and Updates

 *2017-03-27* &middot; Added the Introduction.